TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-throughput-minru.md

 # About minimum RU in Cosmos DB

-## **How is minimum RU calculated**
+## **How is minimum RU calculated?**

-Cosmos DB ensures that containers maintain minimum amount of provisioned RUs based on the following factors:
+Cosmos DB ensures that containers maintain minimum number of provisioned RUs based on the following factors:

 * The maximum data size that you ever store in the container
 * The maximum throughput that you ever provision on the container